TobiasPiontek/NauticNavigation/README.md

     - this should build the whole project and create a jar file in the main directory

 ## How to run
-- A pre build version as a jar is available right from the start
 - Simply start the .bat file on Windows or use the .sh on MacOS or Linux

 - There are three modes available: